martinvuyk/forge-tools/src/forge_tools/socket/README.md

 on what is currently supported for each.
 3. Make sync APIs first with async wrappers, progresively develop async infra.
     1. Make sync TCP work for Linux as a starting point.
-    2. Develop TCP for other platforms.
+    2. Develop sync TCP for other platforms.
     3. Start making things really async under the hood.
     4. Develop other protocols.